 Predictive analytics is a core application of AI in digital banking.
 By identifying patterns and correlations in data, AI uncovers opportunities missed by traditional systems.

 This includes cross-selling opportunities, untapped revenue sources, and operational insights.
-These analytics directly impact revenue generation and optimize bank operations.
+These analytics directly impact revenue generation and optimize bank operations through Customer Lifetime Value (CLV) prediction models.

 Process Automation